 Ensuring that our inshore waters are clean and free to function as naturally as possible, produces benefits for the environment, communities, tourism and coastal industries.

-Working closely with a wide variety of partners, the YMNP has established proposals for a Yorkshire Coast Catchment Partnership (YCCP).
-The YCCP will provide the resources, skills and knowledge to understand, monitor and improve ecological water quality along the Yorkshire coast.
-Sitting parallel to the YMNP, the catchment partnership will link with wider marine management actions and terrestrial water quality initiatives; advocating for and enabling more collaboration and coordination.
+Working closely with a wide variety of partners, the YCCP provides the resources, skills and knowledge to understand, monitor and improve ecological water quality along the Yorkshire coast.
+Sitting parallel to the YMNP, the catchment partnership links with wider marine management actions and terrestrial water quality initiatives; advocating for water quality and enabling more collaboration and coordination.

 - Improve understanding of the inshore environment, including issues impacting water quality status, habitat connectivity, natural sedimentation transport processes and the impact of ‘hard engineered’ man-made structures on the coast;

 - Seek opportunities for habitat restoration and creation to support the wider marine environment, explore options for increased monitoring and research, and develop our knowledge of future risks such as climate change;

 - Work collaboratively to share resources, support cross-boundary initiatives and encourage more people to care for the region’s natural heritage.

 Check back soon for further updates on the YCCP!

 The YMNP works with an ever-growing network of partners to identify key knowledge gaps, develop new projects, support existing activities, and enable innovative progress.Back to all projects